junior-jl/learning-python/data-structures-and-algorithms/notes.md

 ### Binary Trees

-It is a tree dta structure in which each node has at most two children, which are referred to as left child and right child.
+It is a tree data structure in which each node has at most two children, which are referred to as left child and right child.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/69206952/182461295-3044f83b-a27c-4d34-9694-47a3d756a2f2.png"/>